zuut/moc/Readme.md

 # Building

+## Required Packages

+MOC requires bison and flex to be installed on your system prior to building the executable.

+### Ubuntu

-The script initialSetup will install the needed packages on an Ubuntu system while the build.sh script will run cmake and then build the app.
+The script ubuntuSetup will install the needed packages on an Ubuntu system while the build.sh script will run cmake and then build the app.

 ```
    $ cd $PROJECT_ROOT/moc
-   $ ./initialSetup.sh
+   $ ./ubuntuSetup.sh
    $ ./build.sh -j {num-processors}

 ```